 - a.
 Courses provided by other institutes of higher education, either in the Netherlands or abroad, can only be included in the individual examination programme with the prior permission of the Examining Board. - b.
-The examining board will decide on a course grade conversion after determination of grading standards which are determined in the Rules and Regulations.
+The Examining Board will decide on a course grade conversion after determination of grading standards which are determined in the Rules and Regulations, as described in the procedural document.